 Summary

-environment variables on Windows 7.
+Congratulations!
+You have successfully configured the JAVA_HOME and Path environment variables on Windows 7.
 Now you can start develop your Java application.